-9. Distract Them with Food
+9. Distract Squirrels with Food

-An underhanded method, but one that might just save your potted plants, is making a feeding spot for squirrels.
+An underhanded method, but one that might save your potted plants, is making a feeding spot for squirrels.

-It may sound counter-productive, but if you feed them enough, as far away from your potted plants as possible (depending on the size of your yard) this method can work wonders.
+It may sound counter-productive, but if you feed them enough, as far away from your potted plants as possible (depending on the size of your yard), this method can work wonders.

-10. Scare Them Away with Noise
+10. Scare Squirrels Away with Noise and Decoys

-Hanging old CD-s or shiny plates close to your outdoor plants, the bright lights may discourage them from venturing further.
+Hanging old CDs or shiny plates close to your outdoor plants, the bright lights may discourage them from venturing further.

-If you really want to get creative, hang up a small kite shaped like a hawk.
+If you want to get creative, hang up a small kite shaped like a hawk.
 Or, place a hawk statue near your pots.
 Hawks are natural predators that prey on squirrels.
 If they catch a glimpse of a hawk, they will surely run for cover.

 11. Scatter Human or Dog Hair